 Men tend to just keep quiet about it (and who can blame them, given the stigma women face, it only gets worse for the men.)
 But, on the inside, their experiences, thoughts, behaviours and recovery span the same spectrum.
-This is evident from an NYTimes feature (10 min video) called “Patient Voices“, where 2 brave men and several women share their stories of “what it is like to have an eating disorder”.

 There’s relatively little research out there on men with eating disorders, in large part due to the low prevalence rates which makes it harder to get a large enough sample size.
 So, you have to get creative, as the authors of this study did: they reviewed the prevalence of eating disorders and comorbid psychiatric disorders using data from the Veterans Affairs medical centers of male patients in the fiscal year … Continue reading →

 Patients with eating disorders commonly exhibit comorbid psychiatric disorders, including anxiety, depression and OCD.
 The presence of comorbid disorders has been shown to exacerbate the severity and chronicity of the disorder, and unfavourably affect treatment outcome.
 Moreover, comorbid disorders may necessitate specialized treatment plans that take into account all the co-occuring disorders.
 Recovery from an eating disorder is hard enough, but when it is complicated by depression and severe anxiety, it can be a lot harder.